FredBoat/Quarterdeck/README.md

 Besides doing a best effort to comply with the various existing RFCs out there, here are a few conventions we adhere to from v1 ongoing:
-- Java longs and any other number values taking up more than 32 bits are sent as a String.
+- Java longs and any other number values taking up more than 32 bits are sent as a string.
 While JSON specs don't seem to set an explicit limit to what a number can be, in practice there are clients that will parse a JSON number as a double, leading to precision loss for higher long values.
-- camelCase for attributes. camelCase is a Java and Javascript convention.
-It does clash with postgres' case insensitive and therefore snake_case tables and columns, so if we using changefeeds a function will have to be added to convert those.
+- camelCase for attributes. camelCase is a Java and JavaScript convention.
+It does clash with postgres' case insensitive and therefore snake_case tables and columns, so if we are going to use changefeeds a function will have to be added to convert those.

 ## Building Quarterdeck